senecal-jjs/personal_website/app/content/posts/image_search.md

 ### If you want to try out the app immediately, click <a href="{{ url_for('image_search.predict') }}">here.</a>

-I've been working with different machine learning models such as neural networks,and decision trees on various research projects throughout the past year, but I haven't deployed these models in any type of production environment where efficiency is key.

 For this project I built an efficient system that takes an image uploaded by a user and searches a small collection of images (~10,000) for the 10 most similar images in the collection.
 There are a few components that we need to make this system work.

 1. We need some way to compare how similar images are.